TobiasFaller/vscode-vt100-syntax-highlight/README.md

                 "fontStyle": "underline"
             }

-            // Use black font for all escape sequences.
-            // Use this if you don't want to see the escape sequences
+            // Use black font for all escape sequences if you want them to
-            // itself on a dark theme.
+            // be editable and only barely visible on dark theme.
+            // Highlighing the escape sequences in the editor makes them better visible.
             // "vt100-escape-sequence": {
             //     "foreground": "#000000"
+            // }

+            // Use transparent font for all escape sequences if you want them to
+            // be invisible in all cases (even highlighting does not make them visible).
+            // "vt100-escape-sequence": {
+            //     "foreground": "#00000000"
             // }
         }
     }